reavessm/DrinksDB/README.md

 # What do I do?

+0. Run `sudo ./install.sh` to install depenancies
 1. Get a USB Barcode Scanner
-2. Run `server.sh`
+2. Run `./server.sh`

-  * Running `server.sh &` will fork the server into the background, creating a daemon.
+  * Running `./server.sh &` will fork the server into the background, creating a daemon.
 This is probably the preferred usage, but daemons ARE harder to kill
-  * Running `server.sh & &> /dev/null` will create the daemon, and hide its output
+  * Running `./server.sh & &> /dev/null` will create the daemon, and hide its output

 3. Run `drinkdb.sh` everytime you add(buy) or remove(drink) a drink from the fridge
 4. Open 'http://<ip-of-this-computer>:8080' to see the status